 Anything that you put on your feet reduces the amount of sensation you feel and can interfere with the feedback loop that barefoot running gives which produces those benefits.

 Again, I’m not saying that you don’t get feedback from minimalist shoes.
 You certainly get more than you do when you’ve got 2″ of padding in your Nike I Can’t Feel The Grounds.
-As the developer of Invisible Shoes, I know hundreds of people who switched to our sandals, improved their running form, eliminated life-long aches and pains, and now enjoy running ultra-marathons.
-As one of our early customers put it, “Invisible Shoes are just like being barefoot… if they covered the world in a thin layer of comfortable rubber.”
+As the developer of Xero Shoes, I know hundreds of people who switched to our sandals, improved their running form, eliminated life-long aches and pains, and now enjoy running ultra-marathons.
+As one of our early customers put it, “Xero Shoes are just like being barefoot… if they covered the world in a thin layer of comfortable rubber.”